Jiaxuan1/Scraper-for-Job-Hunting/README.md

 # Scraper-for-Job-Hunting
-This is a team project with Yuxin Yao, Yaqi Wu and Yuran Zhu.

-In this project, we developed an automatic generator for job hunting information report.
+In this project, I developed an automatic generator for job hunting information report.
 It allows users to input a job position they are interested in and return a job report in HTML format.

 The main libraries included are pandas, selenium, matplotlib, plotly and wordCloud.